ably/ably-cocoa/README.md

 1. Get the code from GitHub [from the release page](https://github.com/ably/ably-ios/releases/tag/0.8.0), or clone it to get the latest, unstable and possibly underdocumented version: `git clone git@github.com:ably/ably-ios.git`
 2. Drag the directory `ably-ios/ably-ios` into your project as a group.
-3. Ably depends on [SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket) 2.5; get the lattest 2.5.x version [from the releases page](https://github.com/tidwall/SwiftWebSocket/releases) and follow [its manual installation instructions](https://github.com/tidwall/SwiftWebSocket/tree/2.5.0#manually).
+3. Ably depends on [SocketRocket](https://github.com/facebook/SocketRocket) 0.5.1; get it [from the releases page](https://github.com/facebook/SocketRocket/releases/tag/0.5.1) and follow [its manual installation instructions](https://github.com/facebook/SocketRocket#installing-ios).
+4. Ably also depends on [msgpack](https://github.com/rvi/msgpack-objective-C) 0.1.8; get it [from the releases page](https://github.com/rvi/msgpack-objective-C/releases/tag/0.1.8) and link it into your project.

 ## Using the Realtime API